 As for the cheese, cotija is traditional, but you can also use parmesan or queso fresco.
 I love how soft and velvety these cheeses are.
 The saltiness is perfect for the sweet corn.

-Other toppings include lime, cilantro, chili powder (I like ancho chile) and your favorite hot sauce.
+Other toppings include lime, cilantro, chili powder (I like ancho chile) and your favorite hot sauce (my husband is nuts about Cholula).
 Mix everything together and serve in cups for an authentic experience!